What is diabetes?

 In type 2 diabetes, your body makes insulin but doesn’t respond to insulin the way it should.

 In prediabetes, blood sugar is higher than normal but not high enough to be diabetes.
-Prediabetes is more common among obese teens.
+Prediabetes is more common among very overweight (obese) teens.
 About half of teens with prediabetes go on to develop diabetes, especially those who continue to gain weight.

 Type 1 diabetes almost always starts in childhood

-Urinating a lot and thirst can be early signs of diabetes
+Urinating (peeing) a lot and thirst can be early signs of diabetes

 Type 1 diabetes is treated with insulin shots